The Social Network

 Editorial module

 The first scene tells you nearly everything.
-Pace, status panic, class resentment, and verbal brilliance are already colliding, and Fincher directs it like a duel whose consequences will echo through the whole film.
+Pace, status panic, class resentment, and verbal brilliance are already colliding, but the key is emotional asymmetry: Mark treats conversation like a ranking game while Erica keeps trying to have an actual exchange.
+Fincher directs it like a duel whose consequences will echo through the whole film because the wound becomes the product.

 Editorial module